Esri/arcgis-runtime-samples-android/kotlin/display-layer-view-state/README.md

 Tap the *Load layer* button to create a new layer and add it to the map.
 As you pan and zoom around the map, note how the `LayerViewStatus` flags change; for example, `OUT_OF_SCALE` becomes true when the map is scaled outside of the layer's min and max scale range.
 Tap the *Hide layer* button to hide the layer and observe the view state change to `NOT_VISIBLE`.

+If your device supports airplane mode, you can toggle this on and pan around the map to see layers display the WARNING status when they cannot online fetch data.
+Toggle airplane mode back off to see the warning disappear.

 ## How it works

 1. Create an `ArcGISMap` with some operational layers.